fbpx

 Tamaki Maori Village in Rotorua in New Zealand, a review featured by top US travel blogger, Marcie in Mommyland: Maori chiefs touch foreheads together as a welcome greeting at Tamaki Maori Village

 At that point, guests are welcome to smile/relax and head into the village to get some hands-on Maori cultural experiences.
-You’ll visit with the people who were on your bus, so it’s a small group tour.
+You’ll visit with the people on your bus, so it’s a small group tour.

 Wood Carving/Tattoo